top of page

 The Intersection of Race and Class in Timbuctoo, NJ

 Timbuctoo is a predominantly African American community in Burlington County, New Jersey.
-Four men who are believed to have escaped enslavement in Maryland—David Parker, Ezekiel Parker, Wardell Parker, and Hezekiah Hall—acquired the land from a Quaker businessman, William Hilyard in 1826.
+Four men who are believed to have escaped enslavement in Maryland—David Parker, Ezekiel Parker, Wardell Parker, and Hezekiah Hall—acquired the land from a Quaker businessman, William Hilyard, in 1826.

 This exhibit explores the history of Timbuctoo, from its founding to the present day.
-We discuss the role of towns like Timbuctoo as anchors for Black communities bonds through periods of legalized enslavement, war, and Jim Crow laws.
+We discuss the role of towns like Timbuctoo as anchors for Black communities through periods of legalized enslavement, war, and Jim Crow laws.

 Temple Anthropology Laboratory and Museum